oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 {"name":"Name Not Set","alive":true,"version":"0.0.1"}
 ```

-Add the StatusResource as well, it's just does a hello world curl -i http://localhost:8080/status returning a bit of config info (more on this later)
 We'll look at what the StatusResource us used for later

 ### Injecting classes and resources
 We've now got ways to setup the MinimumChange and have it persistent, but it's now being used in multiple locations, the ConfigurationResource and the StorefrontResource, and at the moment they both create an instance, so though the Configuration resource (being application scoped) only exists once it's not actually using the same instance of the MinimumChange as the StorefrontResoruce.
 So a change to the value via the ConfigurationResource won;t actually be reflected in the behavior of the Storefront resource.
 But of a problem that !